pderichai/pderichai.github.io/_posts/2020-05-26-managing-your-dotfiles-with-git-and-make.md

 layout: blog
 ---

-At some point I realized I was putting in an awful amount of work customizing my development environment while not being able to easily deploy it anywhere else.
+At some point, I realized I was putting in an awful amount of work customizing my development environment while not being able to easily deploy it anywhere else.
+There are a number of tools that exist for this exact purpose, but I've found that using Git, Make, and GitHub fullfills all my requirements

 I wanted to:

 1. Track changes to my dotfiles.
 2. Backup my dotfiles.
 3. Easily install my dotfiles on a new machine.

-There are a number of tools that exist for this exact purpose, but I've found that using Git, Make, and GitHub fullfills all three of these requirements.

 ## Initial Setup